greenfork/nimraylib_now/README.md

 1. Do `git pull` for all git submodules (see `.gitmodules`), which are different Raylib libraries.
 Optionally checkout the needed commit version.
+2. Install [c2nim] `nimble install c2nim`
 2. Run `nimble convert`
 3. Run `nimble testExamples` and fix everything if necessary

 ## Contribute

 Any ideas are welcome.
 Open an issue to ask a question or suggest an idea.

+### Documentation
+Currently there's no description on how to properly set it up on Windows which could be a great help for entry-level programmers.

+Other ideas on better documentation are also welcome!

 ### Convert examples
 You can help by converting missing examples from original C library doing